lllucius/skilltest/README.rst

 :types:  the types used to create the resolved utterance
 :message:  the SQS message provided by your skill

+Setting up the SQS queue
+^^^^^^^^^^^^^^^^^^^^^^^^

+You need to set up a standard (non-FIFO) queue and you can simply take all of the defaults for its parameters.
+Here's an Amazon tutorial describing the process:

+  `Tutorial: Creating an Amazon SQS Queue <http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-create-queue.html>`_

+You'll also need to add permissions to your queue that allows you to read and delete messages and your skill to write messages.
+You can follow Amazon's tutorial here:

+  `Tutorial: Adding Permissions to an Amazon SQS Queue <http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-add-permissions.html>`_

+It's easiest to simply click the **Everybody** and **All SQS Actions** checkboxes, but you'll need to decide how secure you need the queue.

 Modifying your skill
 ^^^^^^^^^^^^^^^^^^^^